StrandCC/Strand-Custom-Commands/Commands/Profile Module/readme.md

 * `?delprofile [user]` - Deletes a user's profile.
 Requires Server Moderator.
 * `?edprofile [user] [information]` - Edits a user's profile.
 Require Server Moderator.
 * `?profiles [enable/disable]` - Enables/disables the profile module.
 The ``?delprofile`` command will not be disabled.
 Requires Server Moderator.

-*To see the correct usage format of the commands, visit the [Wiki](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/wiki).*